Velocidex/velociraptor-docs/content/blog/2023/2023-04-05-qakbot/_index.md

 across samples.

 Current samples start at offset 0x50, with an xor key, followed by a separator of 0x0000 before encoded data.
-In recent samples we have observed more than one string blob and these have occurred in the same format after the separator.
+In recent samples I have observed more than one string blob and these have occurred in the same format after the separator.